lasombra7/weekly-meal-planner/README.md

 ### Phase 2: Python Integration (In Progress)
 **Goal:**
-Use Python to connect with the MySQL database and automatically generate weekly meal plans.
+Use Python to connect with the MySQL database and automatically generate weekly meal plans (including 2 main meal and a optional snack).

 **Requirements:**
 - 7-day meal plan, 2 main meals per day (+ optional snack)